 The report also discusses approaches and recommendations for developing quality measurement attribution models for high-acuity ECSCs and MCIs.
-Namely, key considerations include that attribution approaches for MCIs should:
+Namely, key considerations that include attribution approaches for MCIs should:

-- encourage coordination between all entities and appropriate resource allocation to promote collaborative provision of care; - employ a shared accountability model in which patients are assigned to all entities providing care;
+• encourage coordination between all entities and appropriate resource allocation to promote collaborative provision of care;

-- define regions prospectively based on geography and/or patterns of healthcare use; - use process and structure readiness measures to align incentives; and - support greater data sharing and development of a central repository for MCI data.
+- employ a shared accountability model in which patients are assigned to all entities providing care; - define regions prospectively based on geography and/or patterns of healthcare use; - use process and structure readiness measures to align incentives; and - support greater data sharing and development of a coordinated data infrastructure for MCI data.